mathigon/textbooks/content/circles-and-pi/content.md

 It also turns out that a circle is the shape with the largest area for a given circumference.
 For example, if you have a fence of length 100m, you can enclose the largest space if you form a circle – rather than, for example, a rectangle or triangle.

-Similarly, objects in nature can _save energy_ by becoming circular or spherical.
+In nature, objects like water drops or air bubbles can _save energy_ by becoming circular or spherical, and reducing their surface area.

 ::: column(width=325)